adarshchavakula/PersonalizationProject/Project Results.md

 #### Model Exploration
 ***So you ran the model.
 How?
 What choices did you have to make and why did you make them?***
+We ran the neural network many times adjusting batch size, number of epochs, and the architecture.
+The chart below shows a few of our runs.
+We used AUC as evaluation metric to help us choose our parameters.
+For our final neural network we choose our batch size to be 256, the epock size to be 10, and set up our architecture to have 25 input cariables and 1 neuron in the hidden layer.
 ![neuralNetworkParam.jpeg](data/neuralNetworkParam.jpeg)

 #### Model Results